dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                   file paths and folder paths or if several folder paths contains files less
                                   than specified limit.
- -m <[seq.]attr=value>            Specify metadata attributes. attr can be
-                                  specified by keyword or tag value (in hex), e.g. PatientName or 00100010.
-                                  Attributes in nested Datasets can be
-                                  specified by including the keyword/tag
-                                  value of the sequence attribute, e.g.
-                                  00400275.00400009 for Scheduled
-                                  Procedure Step ID in the Request.
     --no-app                      Application segments APPn are to be excluded from JPEG stream.
 If absent
                                   JPEG stream verbatim encapsulated by